-Which colours we like to wear may say more about us than we realise.
-Colours can either hide or reveal parts of us: White is the combination of all colours and it allows all energy or light to shine through.
+Which colors we like to wear may say more about us than we realize.
+Colors can either hide or reveal parts of us: White is the combination of all colors and it allows all energy or light to shine through.
 When we wear white, we allow ourselves to shine and others to see us.
 In turn, when we wear black, we hide our energy, we keep it in, we stay small and invisible.

-This has to do with the colours that are associated with the seven chakras; the colours we choose to wear may resonate with certain chakras and thereby enhance their brightness.
+This has to do with the colors that are associated with the seven chakras; the colors we choose to wear may resonate with certain chakras and thereby enhance their brightness.

 I find this fascinating, mostly because these processes generally occur unconsciously.
 I am naturally drawn to the colour emerald and now I wonder what that says about my energy.
 How does my aura look?
 Does this colour bring balance to me?
 Or does it mostly emphasize what’s already abundant and therefore mostly sustain my current ‘pattern’?

 But there is more to clothing – I think clothing has many tricks.
-For example, people can also prefer to wear neon colours so to distract others from the darker stuff that actually occurs behind the bright curtains.
-One can dress professional so to hide their insecurities about being not qualified enough.
+For example, people may prefer to wear neon colors so to distract others from the darker stuff that actually occurs behind the bright curtains.
+One can dress very professionally so to hide their insecurities about not actually being qualified enough.

 Becoming conscious about these processes in us can help us learn about ourselves and grow.
 We can learn to see our patterns and overcome the underlying insecurities!
 We can heal ourselves and expand.
 If we wish and dare to go there, of course.